 I love a good DIY kimono.
-It seems to instantly dress up a pair of jeans and a basic t-shirt effortlessly.
-They add a bit of drama to any look, create a lightweight layer as seasons change, and give a nod to the 70’s look we all love right now.
+They seem to instantly dress up a pair of jeans and a basic t-shirt effortlessly.
+They add a bit of drama to any look, create a lightweight layer as seasons change, and give a nod to the 70’s look I’m really loving right now.

 So, here’s a super-simple tutorial to create a DIY kimono in under an hour with a little bit of fabric, some fringe, and a basic sewing machine.